yanyoulin/llama.cpp-for-Warm-Up-lab/My_README.md

 ### Questions
 * What problems you encountered?
 How you solve it?
   1.Google Colab and Google Drive:
-    >I used my own Google Drive rather than school account initially, so I encountered like not enough space for downloading model.
+    [TAB]I used my own Google Drive rather than school account initially, so I encountered like not enough space for downloading model.
-    >So I decided to copy my code to school account and run again.
+    [TAB]So I decided to copy my code to school account and run again.
 Kinda stupid but ya, this is a problem I met.
-    >And due to the mechanism of google colab, I need to connect to my drive everytime I change runtime type or I leave colab too long.
+    [TAB]nd due to the mechanism of google colab, I need to connect to my drive everytime I change runtime type or I leave colab too long.
-    >Sometime I forgot this and cause some error.
+    [TAB]Sometime I forgot this and cause some error.
 And some commands also needed to run everytime I open colab, it's kinda annoying.
-  2.Set llama.cpp
+  2.Set llama.cpp:

 * What you observed between CPU / GPU performance ?
 * Will quantization or smaller-parameters model impact model accuracy or inference throughput ?
 If so , what's the variation?